Super Lawyers

 Do the insurance policies stack on top of each other?

 In back-to-back questions, we highlight two significant weaknesses of Maryland law.
-While Maryland law does allow stacking in certain cases when the insured has more than one insurance policy, it does not in the classic case we face 98% of the time.
+While Maryland law does allow stacking in some instances when the insured has more than one insurance policy, it does not in the classic case we face 98% of the time.
 The best way to explain this is by example.
 If the at-fault driver has a $500,000 policy and you have a $1,000,000 policy, the most you can get from your uninsured motorist carrier is $500,000.

 Do I need to be in my vehicle to be eligible for uninsured motorist benefits?